chunyunma/chunyunma-dot-me/archetypes/rmd/index.md

   }
 )
 ```

+Use `hugo new --kind rmd blog/<YYYY-MM-DD-slug>` to create a new post(leaf) bundle.

+Throughout this template, including the YAML,
+you should change "post-template" to the title of your post.

 The figure paths in the resulting Markdown will already be valid so you won't need to edit the Markdown file.